Developing A Party Theme

 - Movie Character

 Once you've chosen a theme, start planning the party around it by looking for related paper goods and favors.
 If you can't find a paper pattern that complements the theme, consider buying solid-colored cups and tablecloths that children can decorate with markers or stickers at the party.
-Or, create large stickers of your own using a color printer, clip art and 81/2" x 11" sheets of laser printer labels.
+Or, create large stickers of your own using a color printer, clip art and 8 1/21/2" x 11" sheets of laser printer labels.
 Usually, the more challenging part of planning is developing games and crafts that go with your theme.
-If you aren't using an entertainer, you'll want to prepare at least six activities for a two-hour party, and have a few back-ups prepared.
-Consider adapting well known games such as Hot Potato, Simon Says, Twenty Questions, Pin the Tail on the Donkey, or Tag to fit your theme.
-Here's a great example from the founder of Birthday in a Box, Laurie Wrigley:
+If you aren't using an entertainer, you'll want to prepare at least six activities for a two hour party, and have a few back-ups prepared.
+Consider adapting well known games such as Hot Potato, Simon Says, Twenty Questions, Pin the Tail on the Donkey, or Tag.
+Here's a great example:

 "I once had a request for an Eyeball Party.
 After overcoming my repulsion, I decided the party had great possibilities, especially for eight-year-old boys.
 To adapt Hot Potato for the Eyeball theme, we found a large rubber eyeball which guests passed around the circle as music played.
 Pin the Tail on the Donkey was one of the easiest to adapt.
 In our case, the tail became an eyeball and the donkey became a monster . . .
 Pin the Eyeball on the Monster!"